dbolya/tide/index.md

 # A General **T**oolbox for **I**dentifying Object **D**etection **E**rrors

 An easy-to-use, general toolbox to compute and evaluate the effect of object detection and instance segmentation on overall performance.
-This is the code for our paper: [TIDE: A General Toolbox for Identifying Object Detection Errors](https://dbolya.github.io/tide/paper.pdf).
+This is the code for our paper: [TIDE: A General Toolbox for Identifying Object Detection Errors](https://dbolya.github.io/tide/paper.pdf) ([ArXiv](https://arxiv.org/abs/2008.08115)) [ECCV2020 Spotlight].

 Check out our ECCV 2020 short video for an explanation of what TIDE can do:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Pz4uggQzJXU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/McYFYU3PXcU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Installation